Asset Accounts

 Step 1: Ecosystem extent accounts

-Extent data were compiled from Sentinel-2 satellite imagery processed using supervised classification algorithms, validated by field surveys at 150 ground-truth sites (see TG-4.1 Remote Sensing Data).
+Extent data were compiled from Sentinel-2 satellite imagery processed using supervised classification algorithms, validated by field surveys at 150 ground-truth sites (see TG-4.1 Remote Sensing and Geospatial Data).
 Change detection analysis identified conversions between ecosystem types and losses to non-natural land cover.

 Physical extent account (area in km²)